RichTillis/scully-richtillis-portfolio/blog/angular-user-auth-using-auth0-firebase-and-aws-lambda-part-1.md

 **This series of posts describes one way to add user authentication to an Angular application using Auth0 and Firebase with the help of AWS Lambda.**

-This guide is broken into three parts.
-It will create an Angular app using Auth0 to authenticate a user.
-Once authenticated, the app produces an Auth0 JWT which is used to authorize access to an API in the AWS API Gateway.
-The API routes to a Lambda which will mint a Firebase Auth token.
-This token is returned to the app and used to authenticate to Firebase.

 ### Overall Takeaways

 This guide shows one way to integrate Auth0, AWS Lambda, and Google Firebase together into the authentication of an Angular app.
 It is not a complete, polished, production-ready authentication solution, however **you will learn a way to:**